0xjmp/binance-ruby/README.md

 ## Troubleshooting

+### (-2015) Invalid API-key, IP, or permissions for action.

+Are your API keys from a binance.us account?
+[How-to configure](https://github.com/jakenberg/binance-ruby#accounts-in-the-usa).

 ### "(-1021) Timestamp for this request was 1000ms ahead of the server's time."

 The operational system clock is ahead/behind regarding the Binance's timestamp clock.